tanepiper/svelte-formula/packages/svelte/formula/README.md

 * `errors` - `Object` - A map of errors that are true returned by the [Constraint Validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#the_constraint_validation_api)
   API.

 ### formValid

 A store that is a single `Boolean` value if the form is currently valid or not - this only emits when the form validity changes

+### touched

+A store that updates when fields are marked as touched - contains an `Object` with key/value of `name` and `Boolean`, fields are added to the store as they are touched

 Icon made by [Eucalyp](https://creativemarket.com/eucalyp) from [flaticon.com](https://www.flaticon.com)